 - What is different about the situation today from any other day, which would require court ordered intervention?

 - The SSW may use the following assessment instruments in determining capacity:

 - Mini mental status examination; or

-- The SSW as a representative of DCBS may seek a restraining order or other injunctive relief to prohibit interference in a protective service investigation or delivery of service.
+- The SSW as a representative of the Department of Community Based Services (DCBS) may seek a restraining order or other injunctive relief to prohibit interference in a protective service investigation or delivery of service.

-- Prior to seeking injunctive relief or a restraining order, the SSW, FSOS, or designee contacts OLS for consultation.
+- Prior to seeking injunctive relief or a restraining order, the SSW, FSOS, or designee contacts the Office of Legal Services (OLS) for consultation.